mauvpark/vscode-type-to-json/README.md

 #### One type object

 1. Select your type or interface object.
-Target type or interface's each type property ❗**must be divided with `;`**.
+Target type or interface's each type property ❗❗❗**must be divided with `;`**❗❗❗.
 2. Open Command palette by following command.

 - Windows: `Ctrl+Shift+P`